Dues for Membership

 Q: What is the definition of “Earned Income":

-A: : "Earned Income" is taxable and non-taxable income from employment or self-employment sources.
+A: : "Earned Income" is taxable income from employment or self-employment sources.
 It includes severance, but does not include pension or investment income.
 The earned income limit for this policy is defined as 80 percent of the U.S. per capita annual income as defined by the U.S. Bureau of Economic Analysis (rounded to the nearest thousand).
-The income limit for 2019 is $41,000.
+The income limit for 2023 is $51,000.

 Taxable earned income includes: